WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### Where do you need help from Kirstie?

 * Direction on the report -- who is the audience and what is the message?
+  * KW: Fab - lets go for senior leaders at the Turing and with two goals: this is a safe process of risk mitigation and responsible research *and* we want to enable good and exciting research.

 #### Any other topics

 * Hopefully postponing uni for a year, which is best for the sake of my mental and physical health.
 Just awaiting confirmation...
+  * KW: Thank you for updating me.
+You take care of yourself :sparkles:

 ---